telerik/kendo-ui-core/resources/README.KendoUI.Complete.txt

 - Telerik UI for ASP.NET MVC
 - Telerik UI for JSP
 - Telerik UI for PHP
-- Telerik DevCraft or MobileCraft Collection
+- Telerik DevCraft Collection or Telerik Platform Bundle

 If you would like a free trial of the Kendo UI server wrappers, please visit http://www.telerik.com/kendo-ui